bitwalker/swarm/README.md

   multicast_ttl: 1
 ```

-The Kubernetes strategy works by querying the Kubernetes API for all pods in the same namespace which match the provided
+The Kubernetes strategy works by querying the Kubernetes API for all endpoints in the same namespace which match the provided
-selector.
-Once all of the matching pod IPs have been found, it will attempt to establish node connections using the format
+selector, and getting the container IPs associated with them.
+Once all of the matching IPs have been found, it will attempt to
-`<kubernetes_node_basename>@<pod ip>`.
-You must make sure that your nodes are configured to use longnames, that the hostname
+establish node connections using the format `<kubernetes_node_basename>@<endpoint ip>`.
+You must make sure that your nodes are
-matches the `kubernetes_node_basename` setting, and that the domain matches the pod IP address.
+configured to use longnames, that the hostname matches the `kubernetes_node_basename` setting, and that the domain matches the
+IP address.
 Configuration might look like so:

 ```elixir
 config :swarm,